 Site icon Pitt Plus3 2026

-We began our fourth day in the Netherlands by traveling outside of the main city of Amsterdam to a windmill farm surrounding a small town that acted as a museum.
-We walked around the entire area, seeing what the original windmills looked like before they became the white wind turbines around highways that exist today.
+We began our fourth day in the Netherlands by traveling outside of Amsterdam to a windmill farm surrounding a small historic town.
+As we walked around, we saw what the original windmills looked like before they became the white wind turbines that are used today.
 While here, we saw many animals like ducks and sheep along with another feline friend.
 Our group was also presented with the opportunity to visit a clog making store within the village where we got to watch a pair be made and learn the significance behind them.
 Clogs were made from wood and worn with thick wool socks in order to protect the user’s feet from blisters and any possible splinters.
-They were used to protect the feet of farm workers as they could not walk around barefoot on the farm and while doing manual labor like when shipbuilding.
+They were used to protect the feet of farm workers as they could not walk around barefoot on the farm and while doing manual labor like shipbuilding.
 They have become a cultural symbol of the Netherlands because of their constant use and the personalization that each owner added to their own clogs such as a nice solid paint job, designs, or just leaving them as they were.

 After this, we toured the Anne Frank House.
 Although it was a somber experience, it was fascinating seeing the original rooms the Frank family spent their time hiding away in and seeing the original preserved posters Anne Frank had pinned on her wall above her bed.
 While there, we got to see a new exhibit of the museum featuring the diaries of other children Anne Frank went to school with.
 It was incredible reading each different account of the Holocaust for each child and seeing exactly what they were forced to go through.
 It was a heartbreaking experience but very important and vital to go to while in Amsterdam as the city held mainly a Jewish population at the start of World War II and lost most of their population because of the holocaust by the end of the war.